Shopify/polaris/UNRELEASED.md

 - Fixed tabs that don't wrap correctly on small screens in pre-iOS 13 Safari ([#2232](https://github.com/Shopify/polaris-react/pull/2232))
 - Fixed `BulkActions` checkbox losing on selection focus ([#2138](https://github.com/Shopify/polaris-react/pull/2138))
 - Moved rendering of the portal component’s node within the node created by the theme provider component to enable theming through CSS Custom Properties ([#2224](https://github.com/Shopify/polaris-react/pull/2224))
+- Fixed bug which caused the `Popover` overlay to remain in the DOM if it was updated during exiting ([#2246](https://github.com/Shopify/polaris-react/pull/2246))

 ### Documentation